bitmark-inc/docs/learning-bitmark/working-with-bitmarks/payment-for-bitmark-cli.md

 # Bitmark transaction payment

-In the Bitmark Property System, for each asset, each Bitmark Account is able to issue a bitmark for free, and has to pay for all the other transactions such as bitmark transfers or other bitmark issuances.
+Bitmark transaction fees can be paid in either Bitcoin or Litecoin cryptocurrencies.

-The Bitmark CLI submits transactions to its connected node via RPC.
-Once receiving these transactions, the node processes them and returned the corresponding payment ids along with the payment amounts and addresses.
-Only when the payment - either by bitcoin or litecoin - is executed, a transaction is updated from `Pending` to `Verified` and is ready to be mined.
-The payment transaction needs to send:
+The Bitmark CLI submits transactions to its connected Bitmark Node via RPC.
+Once the server receives these transactions, it processes them and returns corresponding payment ids, amounts, and addresses.
+The transaction is only updated from Pending to Verified, making it ready to be mined, once a payment is executed, either in bitcoin or litecoin.

+In order for bitcoin or litecoin payment to be correctly recognized, freeing up the Bitmark transaction, it must include:

 * A correct amount